torvalds/linux/Documentation/staging/magic-number.rst

 					<mailto: kgb@knm.org.pl>
 					29 Jul 1998

-  Updated the magic table to Linux 2.5.45.
+  Updated the magic table to GNU/Linux 2.5.45.
 Right over the feature freeze, but it is possible that some new magic numbers will sneak into the kernel before 2.6.x yet.